Timothy Dalton

 Timothy Dalton as James Bond

-After Bond, Dalton felt he had too much fame.
-He was constantly offered martinis on the house in bars, which he disliked because they made him want to sleep.
+Post-Bond, Dalton found himself overwhelmed by his newfound celebrity.
+Bartenders everywhere would comp him martinis, which he actually hated since they made him drowsy.
 Nonetheless, he still enjoys hearing friends say, "Shall I have some Vodka martinis sent up?
 Shaken, not stirred!"

 Timothy Dalton's Best James Bond Moments (1987-1989)

-In the 90s, Dalton's collection of interesting roles grew to include Vittorio Amadeo, Count Alessandro Verua in "The King's Whore," Eddie Myers in the crime mini-series "Framed," villain Neville Sinclair in the sci-fi action film "The Rocketeer," Jack Carver in the thriller "The Informant," Lester Parnell in the family drama "Salt Water Moose," Julius Caesar in the melodrama "Cleopatra."
-But the most awaited role for many female TV viewers was that of Rhett Butler in the continuation of the love story of Scarlett O'Hara and the freedom-loving Southerner in "Scarlett."
+Throughout the '90s, Dalton built an impressive roster of diverse characters, including Vittorio Amadeo, Count Alessandro Verua in "The King's Whore," Eddie Myers in the crime mini-series "Framed," villain Neville Sinclair in the sci-fi action film "The Rocketeer," Jack Carver in the thriller "The Informant," Lester Parnell in the family drama "Salt Water Moose," Julius Caesar in the melodrama "Cleopatra."
+But female audiences were most excited to see him as Rhett Butler in "Scarlett," the highly anticipated continuation of Scarlett O'Hara's tempestuous romance.

 Good Morning America interview on Scarlett

-In the 2000s, Timothy Dalton continued to delight his fans.
-He played the father William Bowden, who exorcised demons in the horror film "Possessed" (2000), then starred as Damien Drake in the family comedy "Looney Tunes: Back in Action" (2003).
+The 2000s saw Dalton continuing to captivate audiences.
+He tackled the role of demon-battling father William Bowden in the horror film "Possessed" (2000), then switched gears as Damien Drake in the family comedy "Looney Tunes: Back in Action" (2003).
 He also played Chief Inspector Jones in the thriller "The Tourist" (2010) with Johnny Depp and Angelina Jolie.

 On the set of 'Looney Tunes: Back in Action'